Pika-Software/.github/profile/README.md

 ![Pika-Soft](https://i.imgur.com/HOjiNui.png "Pika-Soft")
-A non-profit organization engaged in the development of computer games and modifications for them.
-In particular, the development and launch of Garry's Mod game servers, gamemodes and addons.
-We have been working since 2018, cooperating with Garry's Mod communities.
-We have good experience in system administration and deployment of complex [Linux](https://ru.wikipedia.org/wiki/Linux)-based solutions.
-Among other things, we develop web applications using various languages and frameworks.
+We are a group of enthusiasts engaged in the development of computer games and modifications to them.
+In particular, developing and running game servers, gamemodes and Garry's Mod addons.
+We have been working since 2018, collaborating with Garry's Mod communities.
+We have solid experience in system administration and software development.

 <p align="right"><a href="https://open.spotify.com/track/2B15LmC8Pp8IjVsYnt4dvE?si=0d8f632743724a9c">♫ Once Again</a></p>
 <p align="center">If you can't open some repositories in this list, you probably don't have enough access, join in our Discord server to get more information.</p>